-Historic Archives of Rosemark & Environs (usually known by its initials HARE) began as the Rosemark History Project in 2002.
+Historic Archives of Rosemark & Environs (HARE) began as the Rosemark History Project in 2002.
 Individuals interested in preserving the rural history of northeast Shelby County and south central Tipton County met regularly to gather historical information and preserve recollections, perform research, draft articles, and plan for a series of interviews which would be conducted over the next several years and would form the basis of a publication on October 9, 2010 of An Illustrated History of the People and Towns of Northeast Shelby County and South Central Tipton Country – Salem, Portersville, Idaville, Kerrville, Armourtown, Bethel, Tipton, Mudville, Macedonia, Gratitude, Barretville and Rosemark, Tennessee.
 This almost 600 page hardback book has over 200 illustrations including a series of unique maps that show the exact location where the events described in the book occurred, where people actually lived from the early settlements of the 1820’s and 30’s through the late 1950’s and early 60’s.
 In this book you can find the exact location and the history of where you live or are visiting in northeast Shelby County and south central Tipton County.
 Small segments of the book will be posted on occasion on this website to give you a glimpse of this marvelous resource.

 An Illustrated History is no standard history book.
 It builds on personal stories which help you remember and which allow you to tell your own story of local history.
 By reading a paragraph or two you become the local historian for your family and friends, helping them understand the generations who have come before, the challenges that they faced and their accomplishments.